mohsenmojadam2019/telstra-prior-request/README.md

 -  User input error precaution has not been developed yes in Lua code.

 ## Versions:
+- 2.4.1-1
+    - Add the ability to cache multiple ones.
 - 2.4.1-0
     - Add memory cache ability, using memory method.
     - Errors of the inserted prior call are shown as response.